T-7A Recapitalization

 • Transition of aircraft operations at Sheppard AFB and associated special use airspace (SUA) from the T‑38C to the T‑7A.

 • Temporary changes to the number of personnel and dependents in the Sheppard AFB region.
-Specifically, Sheppard AFB and the surrounding region would experience a temporary increase of approximately 100 staff and 190 dependents during the aircraft transition period of 2033 to 2036.
+Specifically, Sheppard AFB and surrounding region would experience a temporary increase of approximately 100 staff and 190 dependents during the aircraft transition period of 2034 to 2036.
 After the aircraft transition period, the level of staffing would be approximately the same as current baseline staffing levels.

 • Construction of and upgrades to operations, support, and maintenance facilities to support pilot training and aircraft operation and maintenance.
 Several renovation and construction projects would potentially occur to provide modern facilities and infrastructure to support T-7A aircraft maintenance, training, and operational requirements.
 These projects would include construction of new Ground-Based Training System facility, Maintenance Hangar/Unit Maintenance Training facility, hush house, and ramp extension; replacing aircraft shelters and supporting infrastructure; construct an addition to an existing facility; installing jet blast deflectors on the airfield; reconfiguring the airfield and install new mooring points; renovating operations building; interior renovations of two buildings; preparing existing aircraft pavement for compass rose and trim pad; constructing a concrete pad and provide utilities for a storage container; and expanding the existing hammerhead paved area.
-In total, the proposed construction projects would disturb up to 3.7 acres and occur under all three action alternatives.
+In total, the proposed construction projects would disturb up to 3.8 acres and occur under all three action alternatives.

 The number of T-7A aircraft, aircraft operations, and nighttime operations is evaluated as part of the Proposed Action.
 The Air Force is considering three reasonable action alternatives (i.e., Alternatives 1, 2, and 3) and no action.
 Minor changes to aircraft altitudes in the SUA surrounding Sheppard AFB/Wichita Falls Municipal Airport may occur, but in general, the footprint of airfield traffic patterns would remain similar to patterns currently flown by the T-38C.
 All routine T-38C and T-7A traffic would use runways in the manner currently used.
 T-7A pilot training would use the same SUA used currently by the T-38C.
 No changes to the configuration